raffienficiaud/livius/doc/source/job_interface.rst

         return Functor(self.histogram_correlations)

-The :py:class:`Functor <SourceCode.util.functor.Functor>` class just wraps the dictionary in a callable object.
+The :py:class:`Functor <util.functor.Functor>` class just wraps the dictionary in a callable object.
 When this object is called with an index, it returns the value of the index from the dictionary.

 ---------